KyleJohnsonWebdev/KyleJohnsonPortfolio/README.md

 # KyleJohnsonPortfolio

 ## Introduction
 I would like to first start by saying hello.
-I am husband, dad, developer, and lastly an old skateboarder who is still hanging on by a thread.
+I'm Kyle Johnson from Orlando.
+I am husband, dad, web designer, web developer, and lastly an old 90's skateboarder.